-It’s August 27 and no matter how many degrees you have it’s unlikely you were thinking about today’s historic event when you woke up.
+It’s August 27 and today we’re mixing the Gin Gin Mule.
+But no matter how many degrees you have it’s unlikely you were thinking about today’s historic event when you woke up.
 So to spread awareness of important contributions to civilization we’ll discuss that event now: the day Francis the Talking Mule appeared as a mystery guest on the TV show What’s My Line?
 Clearly, the Drink of the Day is the Gin Gin Mule.

 Don’t be alarmed if this historic event draws a blank.
 It happened on August 27, 1961 so you may not have been born yet.
 If, however, your online history causes Google’s algorithms to give you a steady feed of What’s my Line? episodes on YouTube we want to talk to you and advise professional help.

 Francis the Talking Mule

 Francis the Talking Mule was a celebrity during the 1950s as the star of seven popular movies.
 The character comes from a novel, Francis, written by a former U.S. Army Captain named David Stern III.
 Mr. Stern said:

 “When I joined the Army in 1942, I had been publishing a couple of newspapers.
 I told this to the classification interviewer, who dutifully recorded my civilian background on a large card.
 They say the Army always finds the job to fit the man.
 I was assigned as assistant on a garbage truck.